MO House budget chair says Senate’s funding of education could muddy negotiations

 The problem, says Fitzpatrick, is that the Senate didn’t fully finance education until the budget hit the chamber’s floor.
 In committee, it opted to not fully fund schools.
 It chose to use the extra money instead on other departments.

 Fitzpatrick says the House was able to provide for schools by leaving other departments with less.
-He claims the only way to reconcile the budget between the two chambers, and keep the education formula fully funded, will be for the Senate to finds places to slice dollars.
+He claims the only way to reconcile the budget between the two chambers, and keep the education formula fully funded, will be for the Senate to find places to slice dollars.

 “A lot of the things that the Senate added to the budget were financed with the savings that the Senate generated by not fully funding the formula.
 So, it really makes it to where the options…are going to be having to cut a lot of the other things that the Senate added in order to do the formula.”